-The groundbreaking Phillip and Patricia Frost Museum of Science is slated to open on May 8, 2017 in downtown Miami's Museum Park.
-Poised to be one of the only institutions worldwide boasting both a state-of-the-art planetarium and cutting edge aquarium, the 250,000 square-foot facility sits on four acres of land overlooking Biscayne Bay surrounded by downtown Miami's dazzling skyline.
+The groundbreaking Phillip and Patricia Frost Museum of Science is opened on May 8, 2017 in Downtown Miami's Museum Park.
+One of the only institutions worldwide boasting both a state-of-the-art planetarium and cutting edge aquarium, the 250,000 square-foot facility sits on four acres of land overlooking Biscayne Bay surrounded by Downtown Miami's dazzling skyline.

 The museum's thought-provoking exhibitions span six levels inside a North and West Wing with rooftop observation decks housing both a telescope for stargazing and an urban garden.
 The museum's permanent exhibitions are dedicated to South Florida's biodiversity, the physics of light, aviation, the human mind and body and more.